 - Heat up the oil of about one and a half inches in the frying pan.

-- Once hot enough, fry the shrimp, which take about a minute per side.
+- Once hot enough, fry the shrimp, which takes about a minute per side.
 Be careful not to overcook.

 - After frying, drain the excess oil by placing them in a paper towel-lined bowl.

-- Once everything is done, add the cooked shrimp in a bowl and mix in the sauce.
+- Once everything is done, add the cooked shrimp to a bowl and mix in the sauce.
 Reserve some of the sauce as a dip.